 Back pain is one of the most common health conditions worldwide.
 If you have back pain, it can stop you from being able to move, work and get a good night’s sleep.
-Even the simplest of everyday tasks, like getting out of bed, can be painful.

 Back pain may be felt as a sharp pain, ache or spasm in the lower part of the back, or in the hips/buttocks.
 Your back may feel stiff, making it difficult to turn or bend.